sebastiz/SebZeki_CV2/content/project/MiFlo/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "MiFlo- a single page patient flow manager to help virtual consultations"
-summary: "A Shiny app that visually represents a patients timeline of investigations with summarised results as well as appointments"
+summary: "A Shiny app that visually represents a patients timeline of investigations with summarised results as well as appointments.
+The excess of information that electronic data has brought with it means that there is now a desperate need to show only data that is needed to make a decision about a patient rather than to drown a clinician in a lot of unnecessary information.
+MiFlo provides this filter.
+It was initially developed for gastroenterology but is equally configurable to any clinical environment."
 authors: []
 tags: []
 categories: []